paulbayer/Inventory_Scripts/README.md

 - **all_my_subnets.py**
   - The objective of this script is to allow the user to find all their subnets across their org, but ALSO to find a specific subnet that matches a provided IP address, to make it easier to find that account and region where that one IP is being used.
-  - This is a READ-ONLY script, since there's likely no scenario where you want to wontonly delete subnets from your environment.
+  - This is a READ-ONLY script, since there's likely no scenario where you want to delete subnets from your environment.
   - I have experimented with multi-threading in this script, and it seems to make a world of difference.
 As always - all comments are welcome!

 - **all_my_vpcs.py**
   - The objective of this script is to find all the vpcs within your set of accounts - as determined by your Master Account's list of children.
   - You can also specify "--default" to limit your searching to only default VPCs.
   - This does not currently allow any deletion of your (default) VPCs...

-- **check_all_cloudtrail.py**
-  - This script is used to find

 - **delete_bucket_objects.py**
   - This is a tool that should delete buckets and the objects in them.
 I didn't write the original script, but I've been adapting it to my needs.
 This one should be considered alpha.